sachinym/Github-Advanced-Security/Labs/Lab-08.md

 ## Lab Objectives
 In this lab, you will perform:

-- Task 1: Turn on the default setup on a juice-shop repository
-- Task 2: Creating security camapaign
+- Task 1: Creating security camapaign
-- Task 3: Tracking Security Campaign
+- Task 2: Tracking Security Campaign
-- Task 4: Editing and Managing Security Campigns
+- Task 3: Editing and Managing Security Campigns

 ## Estimated Timing: 30 minutes